jacobahtan/bootcamp-lp-bookshop-notifications/README.md

-# Bookshop Solution for SAP BTP Developer Bootcamp - Launchpad Service
+# Bookshop Solution for SAP BTP Developer Bootcamp - Launchpad Service with Notifications API

 This project is developed for the purpose of an organised partner bootcamp.
 Participants may clone the repository, install/build & run on your local environment or (`recommended`) SAP Business Application Studio.

-It is an extended use case based on the topic of Digital Experience - SAP Launchpad; to illustrate a simple bookshop management solution with Notifications API services.
+It is for an extended use case based on the topic of Digital Experience - SAP Launchpad Service; to illustrate a simple bookshop management solution with Notifications API Domain services.

 _**To deploy this successful, please make sure you've completed the pre-requisite section.**_